MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/use-solution-explorer.md

 ## Classic solution explorer

-In Power Apps, you can view the classic solution explorer by selecting **Solutions** in the left navigation pane, and then selecting **Switch to classic** in the command bar.
-Classic solution explorer is the one that was previously available through the **Settings > Advanced customizations** area in Power Apps.
+In Power Apps, you can view the classic solution explorer by selecting **Solutions** in the left navigation pane, and then selecting **Switch to classic** on the command bar.

 ## Known limitations